Joseph Pulitzer: Marriage and family

 In 1878 at the age of 31, Pulitzer married Katherine "Kate" Davis (1853–1927), a woman of high social standing from Georgetown, District of Columbia.
 She was five years younger than Pulitzer, from an Episcopal family, and rumored to be a distant relative of Jefferson Davis.
 They married in an Episcopal ceremony at the Church of the Epiphany in Washington, D.C.
 He did not reveal his Jewish heritage to Katherine or her family until after their marriage, to her shock.

 Of seven children, five lived to adulthood: Ralph, Joseph Jr. (father of Joseph Pulitzer III), Constance Helen (1888–1938), who married William Gray Elmslie, D.D.
 Edith (1886–1975), who married William Scoville Moore, and Herbert, eventually his brother Ralph's partner at the Post.
 Their daughter, Katherine Ethel Pulitzer, died of pneumonia in May 1884 at age 2.
-On December 31, 1897, their older daughter, Lucille Irma Pulitzer, died at the age of 17 from typhoid fever.
+On December 31, 1897, their oldest daughter, Lucille Irma Pulitzer, died at the age of 17 from typhoid fever.
 An Irish immigrant named Mary Boyle largely raised the children while their parents were busy.

-Pulitzer's grandson, Herbert Pulitzer, Jr. was married to the American fashion designer and socialite Lilly Pulitzer.
+Pulitzer's grandson Herbert Pulitzer Jr. was married to the American fashion designer and socialite Lilly Pulitzer.

 Following a fire at his former residence, Pulitzer commissioned Stanford White to design a limestone-clad Venetian palazzo at 11 East 73rd Street on the Upper East Side; it was completed in 1903.
 Pulitzer's thoughtful seated portrait by John Singer Sargent is at the Columbia School of Journalism that he endowed.

-The family continued to be involved in the operation of the St. Louis paper for several generations until April 1995, when Joseph Pulitzer IV resigned from the paper in a management dispute.
-His daughter (Joseph J. Pulitzer's great-great-granddaughter) Elkhanah Pulitzer is an opera director.
+The family continued to be involved in the operation of the Post-Dispatch and other newspapers under the Pulitzer Publishing Company until selling them to Lee Enterprises in 2005.
+The Pulitzer group also comprised television stations, which would ironically be sold to Hearst Communications, owned by the descendants of William Randolph Hearst.

 Death

 For six months during 1908, Pulitzer was attended to by his personal physician C. Louis Leipoldt aboard his yacht Liberty.
 While traveling to his winter home at the Jekyll Island Club on Jekyll Island, Georgia, in 1911, Pulitzer had his yacht stop in Charleston Harbor, South Carolina.
 On October 29, 1911, Pulitzer listened to his German secretary read aloud about King Louis XI of France.
 As the secretary neared the end, Pulitzer said in German: "Leise, ganz leise" (English: "Softly, quite softly"), and died.
-His body was returned to New York for services and interred in the Woodlawn Cemetery in The Bronx.
+His body was returned to New York for funerary services and interred in Woodlawn Cemetery in The Bronx.